ActiveState/homework/README.md

 Include instructions on how to run your solution either in a `README` file of some sort or as the output of a `your-solution --help` flag.
-Your instructions should tell us how to specify the location of the data directory, how to specify the distro name(s) to look for, and how to specify JSON or text output.
+Your instructions should tell us how to specify the location of the data directory and how to specify the distro name(s) to look for.

 ## Sharing Your Code with Us